neumino/neumino.github.io/movies.md

-### Christmas Harmony
+### 2.0
-*Released on 2018-11-24, vote average 6*
+*Released on 2018-11-29, vote average 8*

-A young woman returns to her small hometown to rediscover music, family bonds, and the magic of the Christmas season.
+An ornithologist who commits suicide returns as fifth force to wreack vengeance on mankind for harming birds with mobile phone radiation.
+The only thing that is standing in his way is 2.0, the upgraded version of Chitti, the robot.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PMqn7KmxHAI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/jrETX2eDhL8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>